 “Go to F-Hoone.”
 That was the one tip that everybody told us as we planned our trip to Tallinn.
 After we heard this advice from Susan, our foodie friend based in Stockholm, a visit to F-Hoone became a given.
 Did we like F-Hoone?
 Let’s just say we liked it enough to return and film a YouTube video here.

 While the deep red borscht brought back memories of our grandmothers’ Polish cooking, the “Furger” validated that hamburgers are no longer unique to America.
-We don’t why it’s they spell burger with an an F instead of a B, but if anyone has any idea – please let us know.
-As we discovered in Dublin, Lyon, Strasbourg and now Tallinn, it is possible to find good burgers outside of the US.
+We don’t know why it’s they spell burger with an F instead of a B, but if anyone has any idea – please let us know.

 F-Hoone is located at Telliskivi 60, 10412 Tallinn, Estonia.